aneuhold/tracktory/docs/infrastructure/deployment-guide.md

 Step 7 - CI/CD

 - Vercel: Auto-deploy on push to main
 - GitHub Actions: Add a workflow to build and test backend and deploy to Cloud Run on main.
 Use repo or environment secrets for GCP auth.
-Start with a JSON key for a service account; later move to OIDC or Workload Identity Federation
+  - Store GCP service account credentials as a secret (for example, GCP_SA_KEY) for MVP; consider OIDC/WIF later
+  - Store DATABASE_URL, JWT_SECRET (matches NEXTAUTH_SECRET), R2 credentials, and any ALLOWED_ORIGINS in environment or repo secrets

 Step 8 - Smoke test

 - Visit https://yourdomain.com and basic app routes
 - Call https://api.yourdomain.com/health
 - Upload a small image; verify it lands in R2 and is retrievable via CDN or signed URL
+- Test an authenticated API call from the frontend; verify the Authorization: Bearer <token> header is accepted

 Operations basics